getsling/RemoteConfig/README.md

 If you're not using JSON based config files, you don't need to include any of them.

 ### ARC Support
 RemoteConfig requires ARC support and should run on iOS 4.0 and higher.
-However, `MCJSONUtilities.m` needs to be compiled with the `-fno-objc-arc` flag.
-To do this in Xcode, go to your active target and select the "Build Phases" tab.
-In the "Compiler Flags" column, set `-fno-objc-arc` for `MCJSONUtilities.m`.

 ## Issues and questions